Prof Li Jiangtao

 While game theory attempts to describe how agents will act, mechanism design examines a system from the other end—asking how different rules can influence the players’ interactions with each other.
 The aim is not to win but to identify the most optimal set of rules for the game towards a given purpose.

-“Once we understand how agents behave, we have a systematic approach to design better institutions for them,” says Professor Li.
+“Once we understand how agents behave, we have a systematic approach to design better institutions for them,” says Li.

 In policymaking, for example, Singapore’s government might use mechanism design to figure out the rules for distributing Certificates of Entitlement, a license to own vehicles used to manage the number of cars on the road.
 Mechanism design helps public officials compare find the mechanism that best promotes that policy goal.